Dyrlien/IntroAIOblig2/README.md

 use case 1

+we have had some issues loading the ipynb file, but several retries have worked.

 Instructions: on the lowermost inputfield, change the value of "test" to the date you want to predict

 Seeing as we are looking for a specific number, we used regression and not classification.